StratusLab/stratuslab.github.com/install/index.md

 cloud infrastructures.
 The software is designed to be easy to install and to support commodity hardware, but remains flexible to meet the constraints of existing sites.
-A StratusLab cloud can be deployed on as few as two physical machines.
-(Or even one with some VM trickery!)
+A StratusLab cloud can be deployed on as few as one physical machine.

 See the documents below for installing the software from binary packages.
 Source code and manual installation instructions are